 Age: Spider veins are frequently an age-related issue, commonly appearing in individuals over 50.
 However, individuals may see them as early as their twenties.

 Hormonal fluctuations: In general, women tend to have spider veins more often than men.
 Often seen as the result of pregnancy, hormone fluctuations are considered to be linked to the emergence of spider veins.

 Lifestyle: Occupation, consistently long periods of standing, physical inactivity, and sun damage may cause spider veins to take shape.

 Dr. Paul Jarrod Frank Discusses Treatments for Spider Veins

 Although there is no sure-fire way to prevent new spider veins from appearing, there are treatments available to minimize and reduce existing spider veins.
 In his practice, Dr. Frank uses the most advanced sclerotherapy and laser techniques to treat spider veins.

-Laser treatment.
-Less frequently, Dr. Frank may use the VBEAM laser to treat broken capillaries on the face or complement sclerotherapy.
-In this non-invasive treatment, Dr. Frank will zap the vein with the high energy laser pulse, which causes it to fade.
+Laser treatment: Less frequently, Dr. Frank may use the Vbeam or Excel V+ laser to treat broken capillaries on the face or complement sclerotherapy.
+In these non-invasive treatments, Dr. Frank will zap the vein with the high energy laser pulse, which causes it to fade.

 Multiple treatments may be needed to improve spider veins, particularly in areas of dense spider veins.
 A treated vein fades gradually as it is reabsorbed, therefore, Dr. Frank will space successive treatments approximately one month apart.
-In this way, he can be precise and achieve maximum coverage in the treatments.
+This way, he can be precise and achieve maximum coverage in the treatments.

-Whether you’re suffering from pain associated with leg veins or are simply unhappy with the appearance of your legs due to veins, Dr. Frank can offer the best solution for you.
-Contact us today to set up your initial consultation at our New York office
+Whether you’re suffering from pain associated with leg veins or are simply unhappy with the appearance of your legs due to veins, Dr. Frank and his team can offer the best solution for you.
+Schedule your free consultation today by contacting the PFRANKMD team at (212) 327-2919.